Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .460, fueled by 37 extra-base hits.
+- Semien has an OPS of .813, fueled by an OBP of .351 and a team-best slugging percentage of .462 this season.

-- Among the qualified hitters in MLB play, he ranks 22nd in batting average, 44th in on-base percentage, and 56th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 18th, his on-base percentage ranks 36th, and he is 51st in the league in slugging.

-- In 44.6% of his games this year, Semien has tallied at least one RBI.
-In 13 of those games (15.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 37 games this season (44.0%), Semien has picked up an RBI, and in 13 of those games (15.5%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.